KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 ## Final Thoughts

-Now that we have these variables (`$customizer` and `$customizer-instances`) containing a wealth of useful data, in part 2 we'll walk through the basic syntax for [SassyExport](https://github.com/ezekg/SassyExport) and how we're going to use it to export all of this data into JSON.
+Now that we have these variables (`$customizer` and `$customizer-instances`) containing a wealth of useful data, in part 2 we’ll walk through the basic syntax for [SassyExport](https://github.com/ezekg/SassyExport) and how we’re going to use it to export all of this data into JSON.
 We will also discuss the various ways for this data to give opportunity to create some pretty impressive features when coupled with other languages, such as PHP.

 Until next time, you can play with the customization API on [SassMeister](https://sassmeister.com/gist/ccf842e5ee74287f1868), check out [SassyExport on Github](https://github.com/ezekg/SassyExport), or [download the gem](https://rubygems.org/gems/SassyExport) to use with Compass in your own project.